 Street chases Gamble into a train yard, where they have one last fight.
 Street prevails, and Gamble is decapitated by a passing train.

 Fuller arrives, commending the team for their work, but pointing out that the job is not yet finished.
-They take a SWAT bus out to the nearest Federal prison, finally releasing custody of Montel to the proper authorities.
+They take a SWAT bus out to deliver Montel to the proper authorities.

 As they sit on the bus, heading home, a report of a robbery in progress comes onto the police band.
 Hondo points out that their shift has technically been over for 12 hours.
 Despite this, the team agrees to mount up and head out to their next mission.